CAPE TRIBULATION via MOSSMAN GORGE

 All else as per our tour inclusions , as well as insect repellent.

 You will not require to pay for anything else as all national park fees, entry fees, ferry costs, private property fees, lunch, morning tea and Daintree River cruise is covered in costs.

 You do need some extra cash for the ice cream at The Daintree Ice Cream Co.

 YES, we are travelling to the rainforest to have lunch in a very private secluded and remote world heritage listed restaurant setting.
 It is too late to advise on arrival that you have allergies or are vegan/ vegetarian.
-Lunch consists of steak or fish, salads, a bread roll, followed by a tropical fruit platter.
+Lunch consists of steak or fish or chicken or fettucine, salads, a bread roll, followed by a tropical fruit platter, tea and coffee.
 A vegetarian option is available.